jsherman212/iosdbg/README.md

 ## Getting started

 #### Theos
 Skip this step if it's already installed on your device.
-I have been using the iOS 9.3 SDK to build this project.
+I have been using the iOS 9.3 SDK and (currently) the iOS 11.2 SDK to build this project.
 If you use a different SDK, edit the Makefile.

 Theos is a cross-platform suite of tools capable of building iOS software without Xcode.
 Refer to this link for instructions on installing Theos on your jailbroken iOS device: https://github.com/theos/theos/wiki/Installation-iOS